 Four-wire devices use two wires to power the instrument and two wires to transmit the signal.
-These low powered transmitters typically consume about one-tenth of the energy of standard two-wire transmitters under normal operating conditions.
+These low powered pressure measurement transmitters typically consume about one-tenth of the energy of standard two-wire transmitters under normal operating conditions.
 Despite consuming less energy, they are only really suitable for applications where the devices to which they are to be connected are close by.
 This is because long transmission distances produce a loss of voltage signal due to the internal resistance drop in the line, affecting measurement accuracy.

 Where high-speed transmission of accurate data is essential, the best choice is to opt for digital transmitters, which transmit both digital and analogue signals via a two-wire link.
 Digital signal transmission is faster and more accurate than analogue and allows much more data to be relayed between the instrument and the control room.

 All transmitters within ABB’s 2600T range are available with a choice of communications standards including HART/4–20mA, Profibus, Modbus and Foundation Fieldbus.
 All equipment within the 2600T series is also based on ABB’s IndustrialIT platform, enabling it to be used with other ABB IndustrialIT enabled products to form part of a complete process system (Fig.2).

 Any electronic instrument either stores electrical energy or is a source of electrical energy.
 In certain conditions, this energy, if discharged could ignite any accumulated mixtures of flammable gases, combustible dusts and ignitable fibres that may be present.